GameSir launches G7 controller with customizable design and support for Xbox and PC - How smart Technology changing lives

-GameSir launched this week its new G7 controller with cross-platform compatibility and can be used by both desktop and console gamers, in this case Xbox models.
-According to the manufacturer, the peripheral stands out for bringing ergonomic construction providing comfort even when using the accessory for several hours straight.
+GameSir launched this week its new G7 controller with cross-platform compatibility, which can be used by both desktop and console gamers, in this case Xbox models.
+According to the manufacturer, the peripheral stands out for bringing ergonomic construction, providing comfort even when using the accessory for several hours straight.

 The G7 also stands out because it can be customized by the user thanks to the interchangeable faceplates that can be painted to increase the control’s personality.
 In addition, the model also features an extra cover in white that can be used both to protect the peripheral and to customize the look.